 How to Get Rid of Tinnitus?
 Ototoxic Medications

 Tinnitus is also a potential side-effect of some prescription medications.
 Ototoxicity is a condition in which damage to the inner ear or auditory system is caused by a drug or chemical agent.
 Ototoxicity can include hearing loss, tinnitus, and disruptions to the balance system, which is also part of the inner ear.
 Tinnitus secondary to ototoxicity can cause acute, short-lived symptoms or, in some cases, permanent effects.
 Drugs known to be ototoxic for some individuals include some antibiotics, non-steroidal anti-inflammatory drugs, quinine-based medications, certain cancer medications, water pills, and diuretics.

 What to do

 Loud or prolonged exposure to dangerous noise will always pose a threat to our hearing health.
 We can’t always control the sounds around us, but we can take precautions to help protect our ears.
 Be prepared.
-If you know you will be exposed to loud noise – whether at work or at play – wear hearing protection like ear plugs.
+If you know you will be exposed to loud noise – whether at work or at play – wear hearing protection like earplugs.
 Educate yourself on noise.
 Know how long it is safe to be exposed to various decibel levels.
-For example the average rock concert, loud symphony, or sporting event can reach 129 dB.
+For example, the average rock concert, loud symphony, or sporting event can reach 129 dB.
 Most mobile devices can go as loud as 120 dB.
 It is only safe to listen at this level for a maximum of 10 minutes.
 That same mobile device can also use a pretty decent sound meter in the form of an application.
 Use it to determine how loud your environment is.
-If you have tinnitus, it is import to know your triggers.
-For some sufferers red wine, caffeine, and loud noise can make symptoms worse.
+If you have tinnitus, it is important to know your triggers.
+For some sufferers, red wine, caffeine, and loud noise can make symptoms worse.
 And turn down the volume.
-Sometimes you simply need to give your ears some rest.
+Sometimes you need to give your ears some rest.